Vector and Scalar Quantities, Vector Addition, and Vector Components

 1. Vectors must be represented by: a magnitude + direction + units.

-Scalars can be represented by only: magnitude + units.
+Scalars can be represented by: magnitude + units.

-2. Vectors can be added and subtracted using special methods.
+2. Vectors can be added or subtracted using special methods.

-Scalars can be added or subtracted simple using algebraic summation.
+Scalars can be added or subtracted simply using arithmetics operations.

 Exercise with Solution: Vector or Scalar